-- \ Two internal examinations, each is of 10 marks .The average of the two internal tests shall be considered for the award of marks. - Submission of day to day work 15 marks. - Attendance 5 marks. - Recounting of Marks in the End Examination Answer Books: A student can request for re-counting of his/her answer book on payment of a prescribed fee. - 9.
-Re-evaluation of the End Examination Answer Books: A student can request for re-evaluation of his/her answer book on payment of a prescribed fee. - 10.a) Supplementary Examinations: A student who has failed to secure the required credits can appear for a supplementary examination, as per the schedule announced by the College.
+- Two internal examinations, each is of 10 marks.
+The average of the two internal tests shall be considered for the award of marks. - Submission of day to day work 15 marks. - Continuous Assessment 5 marks. - 8.
+Recounting of Marks in the End Examination Answer Books: A student can request for recounting of his/her answer book on payment of a prescribed fee. - 9.
+Re-evaluation of the End Examination Answer Books: A student can request for re-evaluation of his/her answer book on payment of a prescribed fee. - 10.
+Supplementary Examinations: A student who has failed to secure the required credits can appear for a supplementary examination, as per the schedule announced by the College. - 11.
+Malpractices in Examinations: Disciplinary action shall be taken in case of malpractices during Mid / End-examinations as per the rules framed by the Academic Council.